 The pigeon industry is advised to continue implementing biosecurity measures to prevent the spread of the disease.
 This includes reconsidering gatherings and movements (including racing) of pigeons, and practicing good personal biosecurity.
 The squab industry should also take appropriate measures.

 Biosecurity recommendations for the pigeon industry include:

 - any pigeon fancier whose loft has been affected by rotavirus infection should maintain strict biosecurity measures, including not selling pigeons to unaffected lofts, loft hygiene and visitor restrictions to prevent the spread of the rotavirus

-- pigeon fanciers in unaffected areas should maintain strict biosecurity measures, including no pigeon introductions from affected lofts, cleaning and disinfection of second hand equipment, visitor restrictions and cleaning clothing/boots after contact with other pigeons to prevent entry and spread of the rotavirus
+- pigeon fanciers with unaffected lofts should maintain strict biosecurity measures, including no pigeon introductions from affected lofts, cleaning and disinfection of second hand equipment, visitor restrictions and cleaning clothing/boots after contact with other pigeons to prevent entry and spread of the rotavirus

 Private veterinarians are reminded to be particularly mindful of biosecurity when visiting pigeon lofts and when pigeons are presented for clinical examination.